DylanModesitt/political-sentiment/README.md

 # Political Sentiment Analysis

 This is a library to analyze the political sentiment of text.
 We use Deep Learning models to evaluate the speaker's political leaning (liberal/democrat or conservative/republican).
-This is being done as the final project to an MIT course, 17.835, and is still in active development.
+This was done as the final project to an MIT course, 17.835 in 2018.
+Trained models can be found in the bin.

 # Setup